 Due to the tide, there was a huge difference between water levels in the morning and in the evenings – from regular beach in the morning to mangrove with breathing roots in the evening.
 You don’t want to fall on that.

-The Menjangan was a really nice experience, and also quite a luxurious one.
+We had a wonderful at The Menjangan, and quite a luxurious experience.
 The staff put the flowers in the picture above in our hair when welcoming us to the restaurant one of the nights.

 After this 4-day stay, we were loaded with energy for the coming adventures in Munduk.